Omodayo/stock-analysis/README.md

 ### Conclusions
 * Based on the years of data provided, the best stock to invest in is ENPH, with gains in both years
 * For portfolio diversification, DQ, FSLR, SEDG are also good to invest in, simply because of ther positive overall gains accross both years
-- NOTE:Fore more conclusive analysis result, I will suggest more years of data to see performance over long period
+  - NOTE: For more conclusive analysis result, I will suggest more years of data to see performance over long period
 ## Summaries
 Data analysis of green energy stocks to uncover trends for investment decision